 Identify the Inactive Segment

 The first thing you’ll want to do is identify inactive segments on your email list.
 Some email service providers may have a function to segment or tag these subscribers.
 If yours doesn't, pull a report to see which subscribers haven't opened an email from you in the last 6 months.
 Once you have this segment available, tag them in your email marketing platform as “inactive”.
-Once you have your list of inactives, you can remove them from your main email list which will have an immediate positive impact on your email list health and open rate.
+Once you have your list of inactives, remove them from your main email list, driving an instantly positive impact on your email list health and open rate.

 And all is not lost with your inactives either...